 R.D.
-Leyva serves as the Director of National Engagement at Latinos for Education where he connects Latinos to professional development opportunities, high-impact roles, and one another.
+Leyva serves as the Director of National Engagement at Latinos for Education where he connects Latinos to professional development opportunities and leads communications and marketing.
 Prior to this role, he served as Director of Diversity and Leadership at Teach For America, where he supported the organization’s corps members and alumni of color across the country.
 He was responsible for building and developing a strong regional presence of alumni through their involvement with The Collective, Teach For America’s Alumni of Color Association.
-R.D. helped create regional alumni advisory Collective boards in 32 regions across the country.
-In addition, R.D. supported national Teach For America initiatives, including corps member and alumni summits and the annual School Leaders of Color Conference hosted by The Collective.
-He began his professional career as a middle school math teacher in West Philadelphia while earning his teaching certification at The University of Pennsylvania.
-R.D. is a native Texan and holds a B.S. in Interpersonal Communications from The University of Texas at Austin.
-He is also a graduate of the Stanford Latino Entrepreneurship Leaders Program and he’s an inaugural Pahara-Aspen NextGen Fellow.
-He currently resides in Washington, DC.
+R.D. led efforts to create regional alumni advisory Collective boards in 32 regions across the country.
+He also supported national initiatives, including corps member and alumni summits and the annual School Leaders of Color Conference.

-Dr. Daniel Velasco brings over 11 years of experience in the areas of education, entrepreneurship, and strategy.
-He spent five years at the Johns Hopkins University School of Education as founding Boston Executive Director and most recently as Regional Director overseeing program implementation at 14 schools across the northeast in the largest randomized control trial of secondary school reform in American history (Diplomas Now i3 Study).
-Dr. Velasco serves as teaching facilitator and program faculty at Harvard’s School Turnaround Leadership program since 2013.
-He was a founding dual-immersion teacher with Teach For America (Voices Academies) and consulted on issues ranging from evaluation policy at the Massachusetts Executive Office of Education to network learning and development at The Achievement Network.
-He serves on the TFA-New York Junior Board and the Harvard Graduate School of Education Alumni Council.
-Dr. Velasco was honored in 2016 for his volunteer service by New York Mayor Bill de Blasio as part of the fourth annual Mayor and County Recognition Day for National Service.
+Dr. Daniel Velasco is Chief Growth and Impact Officer at Latinos for Education, where he brings 13 years of experience in education, entrepreneurship, fundraising, and strategy.
+He joined as VP of Strategy and Programs in 2017 after five years at Johns Hopkins University’s School of Education as founding Boston Executive Director and later Regional Director overseeing turnaround at 14 schools across the northeast in the largest randomized control trial of school reform in American history (Diplomas Now i3 Study).
+Dr. Velasco is program faculty at Harvard’s School Turnaround Leadership program since 2013.
+He started as a teacher with Teach For America and consulted on issues including evaluation policy, teacher retention, and adult learning and development.
+He’s served on various boards, including the Harvard GSE’s Alumni Council.
+Dr. Velasco was honored in 2016 by New York Mayor Bill de Blasio in recognition for national service.

-Originally from Peru, Dr. Velasco was raised in Venezuela and came to the U.S. as a teenager.
+Originally from Peru, he was raised in Venezuela and came to the U.S. as a teenager.
 He earned a BA with Honors in Political Science from the University of Central Florida and is a graduate of the ICN Business School in France.
-He holds master’s degrees in Education Policy and Management from Harvard and in International Development and Social Change from Clark University.
-He earned multiple executive certifications including Strategic Planning and Scaling for Impact from Harvard Business School and Persuasive Communication from the Carey Business School at Johns Hopkins University.
-Dr. Velasco earned a doctorate at JHU in Educational Leadership and Entrepreneurship with an emphasis on Human Capital Development.
+He holds master’s degrees in Education Policy and Management from Harvard and International Development and Social Change from Clark University.
+He earned multiple executive certifications including Strategic Planning and Scaling for Impact from Harvard Business School.
+He earned a doctorate in Educational Leadership and Entrepreneurship from Johns Hopkins University with an emphasis on Human Capital Development.

 José Coló serves as the Director of Greater Boston Programs at Latinos for Education where he oversees the planning and execution of local programs and services.
 José is a native of Oaxaca, Mexico.
 He received his B.A. in Political Science and Spanish Literature from Loyola Marymount and his Ed.M in International Education Policy from Harvard University.